owenjklan/texttab/README.md

 between the line-drawing elements for each row.
 This depends on the default line-spacing used by your particular Markdown viewer, whether that is on Github or a dedicated application.

+Of course, colour and blinking output that is defined in the last column, will also not be visible in this README.
 ```text
 owen@pfhor:~/git/texttab$ examples/testprog
 Simple test program, designed to demonstrate alignment of columns as well as border styles.